September 7, 2019 Officer-Involved Shooting

 Frequently Asked Questions (FAQs)

 The City of Richfield has received numerous questions regarding the recent officer-involved shooting that took place on September 7, 2019.
-Because the incident remains under investigation by the Hennepin County Sheriff’s Office, the City of Richfield is largely unable to respond to a majority of these questions.
+Because the incident remains under investigation and review by Hennepin County, the City of Richfield is largely unable to respond to a majority of these questions.

 Here are some of questions, related to public data, the city can provide answers to: